FranciscoCasado/this-is-me/README.md

 # This is me
 Hi there!

-My name is Francisco and this repo contains all the sorce code for building my webpage at [franciscocasado.cl](http://franciscocasado.cl).
+My name is Francisco and this repo contains all the source code for building my webpage at [franciscocasado.cl](http://franciscocasado.cl).
 I use [Hyde](https://github.com/poole/hyde) as the base template for this site, which is a theme that works with [Jekyll](http://jekyllrb.com).

 You can use any line of code you may find useful in this repo, as long as you comply with de [MIT license](LICENSE.md) :)
 ## About Hyde